 |1.
 Use the native Kafka consumer to obtain incremental data from the change tracking instance.||subscribe_example-master/javaimpl/src/main/java/recordgenerator/|

-Note For more information, see the following topics:
+Note For more information, see the following sections of this topic:

 The following steps show how to run the Kafka client to consume tracked data.
 In this example, IntelliJ IDEA Community Edition 2018.1.4 for Windows is used.

 - Create a change tracking task.
 For more information, see Track data changes from an ApsaraDB RDS for MySQL instance, Track data changes from a PolarDB for MySQL cluster, or Track data changes from a self-managed Oracle database.

 - Create one or more consumer groups.
 For more information, see Create consumer groups.

 - Download the Kafka client demo and decompress the package.
 Note Click the icon and select Download ZIP to download the package.